apache/nifi-minifi-cpp/ThirdParties.md

      ```
      list(APPEND CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/cmake/<package>/dummy")
      ```
-     These should be in an extension's enabled conditional path, if the third party is only used by one extension, or in the section for third parties used my multiple packages, if used by more.
+     These should be in an extension's enabled conditional path, if the third party is only used by one extension, or in the section for third parties used by multiple packages, if used by more.
  - Link your extension with the imported third party targets.
 If everything is done right, dependencies, transitive library linkings and include paths should work automatically.

 ### ExternalProject_Add